Gilbert & George

 01

-Gilbert & George are a British artist duo who have been working together since the late 1960s.
-Gilbert Proesch and George Passmore met while studying at St. Martin's School of Art in London and have since become known for their provocative and controversial artworks that often challenge societal norms and conventions.
+Gilbert & George are a British artist duo who have worked together since the late 1960s.
+Gilbert Proesch and George Passmore met while studying at St. Martin’s School of Art in London and soon developed a collaborative practice that treats art and life as inseparable.
+Their provocative artworks frequently challenge social conventions while addressing themes of identity, morality, belief, sexuality, and national identity.

 Auction record: £1.9m, Christie’s, London, 2008